-1 INTRODUCTION
+INTRODUCTION

 This chapter presents information about the air quality analyses that are required by both federal and state legislation.
 The first section discusses analysis results of the air-quality conformity determination for projects in the LRTP, as required by federal regulations (40 CFR Part 93) and Massachusetts Conformity Regulations (310 CMR 60.03).
 It specifically addresses carbon monoxide emissions in the required maintenance area (see description below).
-The second section presents information on the greenhouse gas (GHG) analysis for projects in the LRTP and TIP as required by the Massachusetts Global Warming Solutions Act and it's requirements for the Transportation Sector and the Massachusetts Department of Transportation (310 CMR 60.05).
-This section specifically addresses emissions of carbon dioxide at the state level.
+The second section outlines the legislation and regulations requiring carbon dioxide (CO2) emission reductions by the MPO as required by the Massachusetts Global Warming Solutions Act and it's requirements for the Transportation Sector and the Massachusetts Department of Transportation (310 CMR 60.05).
+It specifically addresses emissions of carbon dioxide at the state level.

-2 AIR-QUALITY CONFORMITY DETERMINATION
+AIR-QUALITY CONFORMITY DETERMINATION